maxzheng/great-life-guide/double.md

 Need Help?
 ----------

-P.S.
-If you want a coaching session for these skills/techniques/tips, please [let me know](https://www.linkedin.com/in/maxzheng/).
+If you want a coaching/presentation session for these skills/techniques/tips, please [connect and message me](https://www.linkedin.com/in/maxzheng/).
-     I would love to help you double your happiness and productivity!
+I would love to help you and your team double your happiness and productivity!
+You can name your own price. :wink:

 *The latest published version is available at http://double.guide for easy sharing and liking.*